 More recently, Ricardo has staged Love Fear Loss for Atlanta Ballet and Ballet Idaho in the USA, The Compania Nacional de Danza in Madrid, Spain and for The Cuban National Ballet in Havana.
 He also staged Touch of Illusion for Stoyanov Kiev Ballet in the Ukraine.

-Projects in 2022 include his own productions of Firebird and Scheherazade premiered in March for Vanemuine Ballet in Estonia and staging three of his works for Compania Colombiana de Ballet in Cali, Colombia in August.
+Projects in 2022 include his own productions of Firebird and Scheherazade which premiered in March for Vanemuine Ballet in Estonia and staging three of his works for Compania Colombiana de Ballet in Cali, Colombia in August.
 Future projects include a new production of Carmen for Ballet Idaho in 2023/24.